Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 Are there any other bases on which an award may be challenged, and if so, by what?

 Aside from those grounds listed under Section 611(2) of the Code of Civil Procedure, a party can also request a declaration on the existence or non-existence of an arbitral award (Code of Civil Procedure Section 612).
-Such claim for a declaratory award requires a legal interest of the claimant – in particular, that its legal position is affected by the outcome of the arbitral proceedings.
-The provision was mainly introduced for parties that are unsure whether an arbitral tribunal decision can be qualified as an arbitral award or an expert determination.
+Such claim for a declaratory award requires a legal interest of the claimant.
+The provision was mainly introduced for situations where it may be unclear if a certain instrument can be qualified as an arbitral award.

 How enforceable are foreign arbitral awards in your jurisdiction?